yagutaro/dsc-python-section-intro-hbs-ds-060120/README.md

 ## Coding in Python

 We're going to spend most of this section deepening and widening your experience of programming in Python.
-We're going to introduce some of Pythons built in functions and methods, show you some more types of loops, and give you some practice of creating and using custom functions so you can efficiently reuse your code.
+We're going to introduce some of Python's built-in functions and methods, show you some more types of loops, and give you some practice of creating and using custom functions so you can efficiently reuse your code.

 ## Basic Statistics